Recognizing Visibility Graphs of Polygons with Holes and Internal-External Visibility Graphs of Polygons: Complexity of Internal-External Visibility Graphs of a Simple Polygon

 \section{Complexity of Internal-External Visibility Graphs of a Simple Polygon}

-In this section, we show that recognizing internal-external visibility graph of a simple polygon is $\exists \Real-Complete$.
+In this section, we show that recognizing the internal-external visibility graph of a simple polygon is $\exists\Real\text{-}Complete$.
 Again, we prove this by reducing an instance $(\mathcal{L},\mathcal{S})$ of the stretchability problem to an instance $(\mathcal{G}_{int},\mathcal{G}_{ext},\mathcal{P})$ of the visibility graph recognition where $\mathcal{G}_{int}$ and $\mathcal{G}_{ext}$ are respectively the internal and external visibility graphs and $\mathcal{P}$ is the external cycle of the boundary of the target simple polygon.
 Our construction of $(\mathcal{G}_{int},\mathcal{G}_{ext},\mathcal{P})$ is similar to the construction described in Section~\ref{sec:C}.
 We first build the same polygon with holes as in Section~\ref{sec:C} with this difference that on each segment $ab$ on the boundary of a hole in $\mathcal{H}$, which $a$ and $b$ are intersection points of two convex chains, another point $c$ is added(Fig.~\ref{fig:5}-a) without violating the convexity of the channel chains.
 Then, we connect the holes together and to the external area to remove the holes and obtain a simple polygon.
 This is done iteratively on each hole by adding a pair of parallel and sufficiently close \textit{cut edges} that connect a boundary segment of a hole to a segment of the current outer boundary.
-These segments must belong to different chains of the same channel.
+These segments must belong to different chains of the same channel and the pair of cut edges are close enough such that no pair $(p,q)$, in which $p$ and $q$ are not on the boundary of the same hole, be internally or externally visible to each other.
 These cut edges act as cutting channels like Fig.~\ref{fig:5}-b.
-Trivially, the visibility graph of this simple polygon is no longer the same as the one obtained in Section~\ref{sec:C}.
-Having the stretched realization, we can compute internal and external visibility graphs of this simple polygon, which mainly depends on the way we cut the channels to remove the holes.
-In this polygon, two vertices are internally visible if and only if they belong to the same channel and their connecting segment does not cross a cut edge.
-In the external visibility graph, two vertices have an edge if and only if one of the following conditions hold: \begin{itemize} \item they are adjacent vertices on $\mathcal{P}$(points $a$ and $b$ in Fig.~\ref{fig:5}-b), \item they are endpoints of the edges of the same cut(points $c$ and $d$ in Fig.~\ref{fig:5}-b), \item they are vertices on different channel chains of the same hole (holes before cutting)(points $e$ and $f$ in Fig.~\ref{fig:5}-b), \item they lie on different channel chains and between two consecutive endpoints of the channels on $\mathcal{P}$(before cutting but including cut vertices)(points $g$ and $h$ or $g$ and $i$). \end{itemize}